 The first of two courses in social work and evaluation research.
 Emphasizes the development and use of scientific knowledge and the application of that knowledge to evaluate social work interventions and program evaluation.
-Explores research methodologies to enhance the student's use of evidence-based social work knowledge and skills.
+Explores applied research methodologies to enhance the student's use of evidence-based social work knowledge and skills.
 May be repeated only once with permission of the department.
 Prerequisite: Admission to the professional program, senior standing.
 Corequisites: SOWK 400, 420.
 Four hours per week.

 SOCIAL RESEARCH II